knative/docs/docs/getting-started/first-traffic-split.md

     ```

-Access your Knative Service multiple times on the browser to see the different output being served by each Revision.
+Access your Knative Service multiple times in your browser to see the different output being served by each Revision.

 Similarly, you can access the Service URL from the terminal multiple times to see the traffic being split between the Revisions.
 ```bash